Rental costs for construction machinery

 Rental prices for wheel loaders

-Rental prices for wheel loaders depend primarily on size and bucket capacity.
-Small wheel loaders are flexible and affordable, while larger models with several cubic meters of bucket capacity incur significantly higher costs.
+Rental prices for wheel loaders depend primarily on their size and bucket capacity.
+Small wheel loaders are flexible and inexpensive, while large models with several cubic meters of bucket capacity incur significantly higher costs.

 As with other construction equipment, long-term rentals significantly reduce daily costs.
-Starting at one week, the price drops noticeably, and monthly rentals allow for the most efficient distribution of fixed costs for transport and insurance.
+The price drops noticeably after a week, and a monthly rental allows for the most efficient distribution of fixed costs for transport and insurance.

-category volume Daily rental Weekly rent (per day) Monthly rent (per day)
+category volume Daily rent Weekly rent (per day) Monthly rent (per day)

 Note: A valid driver's license is required for driving on public roads.
-For longer rental periods, the daily rate drops significantly.
+The daily rate decreases significantly for longer rental periods.

 Vibratory plates and compactors – prices and tips

-Vibrating plates are among the most commonly used equipment on construction sites because they are inexpensive to rent, robust, and versatile.
-They reliably compact soil and gravel during paving work, on paths, or patios, making them an indispensable tool in civil and structural engineering.
+Vibratory plate compactors are among the most frequently used pieces of equipment on construction sites because they are inexpensive to rent, robust, and versatile.
+They reliably compact soil and gravel during paving work, on paths, or on patios, making them an indispensable tool in both building construction and civil engineering.

-The rental price for a plate compactor depends on its weight class and performance.
-Light plate compactors are suitable for smaller areas and repair work, medium models are ideal for paving work or driveways, while heavy-duty machines are also used for larger construction projects and road building.
+The rental price of a vibratory plate compactor depends on its weight class and power output.
+Lightweight vibratory plate compactors are suitable for smaller areas and repair work, medium-sized models are ideal for paving or driveways, while heavy-duty machines are used for larger construction projects and road building.

-category Weight Daily rental Weekly rent (per day)
+category Weight Daily rent Weekly rent (per day)

 Light 70 to 150 kg 30 to 40 € 25 to 30 €